Jordan expected to be introduced Tuesday at RU

 NEWARK, N.J.
 (AP) - Rutgers is set to introduce Los Angeles Lakers assistant Eddie Jordan as the new coach of the Scarlet Knights' scandal-marred basketball program.

-On Monday, the athletic department announced a basketball press conference for 4:30 EDT Tuesday where Jordan is expected to be introduced.
+On Monday, the athletic department announced a basketball press conference for 4:30 EDT Tuesday in Jordan is expected.

 The scandal also forced former athletic director Tim Pernetti, the university's interim general counsel and assistant coach Jimmy Martelli to resign.